LeonSering/NashFlowComputation/README.md

 - You can also set a specific time.
 For example if you set the time to 10:

-  - The upper frame shows the current flow state at snapshot time 10.
+  - The upper canvas shows the current flow state at snapshot time 10.

-  - The thin flow in the lower frame shows that thin flow for the particle/agent that starts at time 10.
+  - The thin flow in the lower canvas shows that thin flow for the particle/agent that starts at time 10.

   - By default active edges with no thin flow are displayed.
 You can show them by disabling the "Show edges w/out flow"-checkbox.